justeslam/offsec2/notes/outtakes.md

 - Check out phpinfo for potential users
 - If you find a directory traversal vulnerability in the format of '?page=', try inserting a url to your own server with an exploit.
 I got this hint by looking in "..\..\..\..\..\..\..\xampp/apache/logs/access.log" and seeing the person setting up the lab test this with their own exploit.
 - If you run into a "Cannot "GET" /dir ", try doing a "POST" instead:, "curl -X POST http://192.168.179.99:33333/list-running-procs -H 'Content-Length: 0'"
-- If a password looks weird and it doesn't work, it may be base64
+- If a password looks weird and it doesn't work, it may be base64!!!!!!!!
+It's happened fucking twice noww.
 - Whenever you get some evidence, it's pretty fucking likely that it's important.. find a way where it could apply.. what are you not seeing ?
 - Search "confluence 7.13.6 exploit github" format for finding poc's.. blogs are great too if you've exhausted your options.. after that, consider manually modifying exploits
 - If you're stuck, you have some information about a webapp or wordpress and you can't find it with gobuster, try checking out the same of the box/webapp manually as a directory